Properly balanced pool water is the secret behind a crystal clear swimming pool.

 The final aspect of proper pool balance is cyanuric acid, also know as stabilizer or conditioner.
 It forms a protective bond around chlorine, making it more resistant to being burned off by the sun.
 Proper levels should be around 35 parts per million.
 The lower limit is 10 ppm and the higher is 100 ppm.
 To meet health codes, pools above 100 ppm need to be drained of about 20% of volume, and fresh water added.
 To give you an idea, four pounds of cyanuric acid will offer a reading of 50 ppm in 10,000 gallons of water.
 The standard 15 x 30 pool has 13,000 gallons of water.

 There are more components of proper pool balance like total alkalinity and water hardness, but we are going to leave those for an advance pool chemistry class.
 For now, if you are eyeing that cool house with the outdoor kitchen and a swimming pool all you need to remember are this three things: keep chlorine at 2 – 3 ppm, pH at 7.2 – 7.6 and stabilizer at 35 ppm.
 I hope you have found this information helpful.
 If you are more confused than before, simply give us a call, will take care of balancing the pool water and all of the pool cleaning and maintenance, so you can relax and enjoy.
+Click here to get a free estimate on our weekly pool cleaning service.
 Happy swimming!